 Drones - and there are so many kinds of them - are getting massively popular.
-So much so that the plethora of choice makes it pretty hard to know what to buy.
+So much so that the plethora of choice makes it pretty hard to know which are the best drones and what to buy.
 Here, we explain what you need to know about buying a drone, no matter what your budget is.

 There are several kinds of drones - quadcopters, minis, multi rotors and so on.
 Typically, they have 4 propellers, but this is not a rule.
 Helicopters have 2 rotors, tri copters 3, quadcopters 4, penta copters 5, hexacopters 6, and octocopters have 8 rotors.